TOP > ABOUT > Entry Information

 • Cancellation due to earthquake magnitude intensity 5 lower or more in Tokyo.

-• The event to be transferred is either Tokyo Legacy Half Marathon 2026, 2027 or 2028.
+• The entry may be transferred to one of the following events: Tokyo Legacy Half Marathon 2027, 2028, or 2029.

 • Excess payment, double payment, violation of the rules, and withdrawal of the entry at the participants' discretion do not qualify for a refund.
 There is no entry deferral or special treatment for a future event.(Except for pregnancy or childbirth)